 This is a very public form of endorsing your skills and abilities.
 Written recommendations tend to not be given lightly.

 For this reason, recommendations are not given lightly.
 Whereas endorsements often seem to be.

 Also, a LinkedIn recommendations can only come through one of your LinkedIn connections.

 While you can choose whether or not to show a recommendation on your profile, you cannot edit, add or in any way alter a recommendation sent to you.
 Any changes needed must be made by the person giving the recommendation.

 The fact that a recommendation must come from one of your legitimate LinkedIn contacts adds to the credibility of LinkedIn recommendations.

 How To Ask For A Recommendation On LinkedIn

-Once the ‘Ask to be recommended’ link is clicked, a new page opens up where you are required to answer the following questions:
+Once you arrive on the Manage Recommendations page, click the ‘Ask to be recommended’ link.
+A new page will open where you are asked to provide answers to the following questions:

 1. “What do you want to be recommended for?”